dimitri-nicolo/calico/v2.0/getting-started/mesos/installation/dc-os/custom.md

    }
    ```

-3. When launching the {{site.prodname}} Universe Framework, disable the CNI plugin installation step:
+3. When launching the {{site.tseeprodname}} Universe Framework, disable the CNI plugin installation step:

    ```json
    {